latent-to/developer-docs/docs/concepts/mev-shield/index.md

   <TabItem value="btcli" label="BTCLI">

-BTCLI automatically applies MEV Shield to commands that are more prone to MEV attacks, such as staking and subnet creation, while other commands run without it.
-For these sensitive operations, protection is enabled by default, but you can turn it off by adding the `--no-mev-protection` flag as shown:
+BTCLI automatically applies MEV Shield to commands that are more prone to MEV attacks, such as staking, subnet creation, and proxy execution, while all other commands run without it.
+For these sensitive operations, MEV protection is enabled by default, but you can turn it off by adding the `--no-mev-protection` flag as shown:

 ```bash
 # Remove stake without MEV protection